Surf Spots

 Choosing the Right Surfboard for Bali

-Don't stress about what board to bring – we've got a quiver for every level and every wave.
-But if you're curious about what works here, let's talk.
-Bali's warm water and variety of breaks mean you can ride pretty much anything, but some boards just work better.
+Don't stress about boards – we've got you covered.
+But if you're curious what works here, Bali's warm water and variety of breaks mean you'll want options.

 The Bali Factor: